 Transforming empathic distress (aka compassion fatigue) is possible for you and your staff.
-That's why the Shelter Medicine Program at the University of Florida is once again offering its Compassion Fatigue Strategies online course with certified compassion fatigue educator Jessica Dolce.
-The course begins February 6, 2023, and runs for 8 weeks.
+That's why the Shelter Medicine Program at the University of Florida is once again offering its Compassion Fatigue Strategies online course, beginning on February 6, 2023.
 Please see the flyer on the following page for complete details.